The Learning Disability Register

 Lambeth's Disability Register and the Lambeth Liberty Card

-You can find out about Lambeth’s Disability Register here.
-It’s a voluntary register of children and young people who live in Lambeth who can get a Lambeth Liberty Card.
+Learn more about Lambeth’s Disability Register - a voluntary program for children and young people living in Lambeth.
+Registering makes you eligible to receive a Lambeth Liberty Card.